TABLE OF CONTENTS

 Let’s start with being resilient — never stopping at the first no.

-• What aspects of your logistics operations do you find most demanding
+• What parts of your logistics operation are most demanding?

-• What features or qualities do you look for in a logistics service provider?
+• What do you value in a logistics service provider?

 Pro Tip: Don’t forget to actively listen – pay attention to what your leads are saying (and not saying), and use that insight to guide your interactions.